open99-community/open99/README.md

 ## About
 Pluto is a close-sourced Web OS, similar to Windows93 or Windows96.
 It intends to be the most sophisticated, complete, and developer-friendly web OS.
 Pluto programs run under the program runtime (codename 41worker), which is comparable to WRT for Windows 96.
 These applications run in workers to improve speed, security, and convenience.
 To learn more, visit [the docs page](https://developer.pluto.stretch.wtf/learn/api/41worker).
-## Install
+## Installation
-You can install the codebase onto your system by cloning the repo and running `npm i -g serve && npm i -g nodemon && npm i`.
-Note that installing both of those packages globally is required.
+1. Clone the repository locally by running `git clone https://github.com/use-pluto/pluto.git`.
+2. Install the dependencies by running `npm i`.
+3. Copy the environment variables by running `cp .env.example .env`.
 ## Usage
 You can build pluto by running `npm run build`.
-This will build the OS and copy it into the `/dist` folder.
+This will build the OS into the `/dist` folder.
 Additionally, you may use `npm start` to build and serve Pluto locally on port 8000.

+To build Pluto on the global network, you must push to the RELEASE branch.
 ## Structure
 ### Directories
 * `/installer_fs/` gets built into `/dist/installer-{random sequence}.zip` as a zip file.
 It is temporarily located in `/installer_fs_BUILD/` during the build process.
 If the build fails, this directory will not be deleted.